preciofishbone/OmniaDocsG2/blocks/page-rollup/index.rst

 .. image:: page-rollup-query-filter-example-new2.png

-Here's an example of a custom query for channels (available in Omnia 6.7):
+Here's an example of a custom query for channels):

 .. image:: page-rollup-channel-example.png